Quality Assurance Policy

 - Michael Reeves leads a dynamic, dedicated, and well-orgainised clerking team.
 As the interface between client and barrister, our clerks always seek to provide a quick response to any query.

-- Clare Bello, our excellent practice manager, is responsible for the administration, financial management, premises and facilities, IT and aspects of marketing.
+- Furhana Mallick, our excellent chambers manager, is responsible for the administration, financial management, premises and facilities, IT and aspects of marketing.

 - Our family law barristers write regularly for the legal, specialist, local authority and mainstream media.

-- They provide insightful, practical and relevent presenations of topical interest to solicitors, both in private practice or in-house, regional Resolution committees and family law groups.
+- They provide insightful, practical and relevant presentations of topical interest to solicitors, both in private practice or in-house, regional Resolution committees and family law groups.

-- Chambers has also established its own annual seminar series providing essential legal and procedural updates, as well as networking opportunities to meet our barristers on a more informal basis
+- Chambers has also established its own annual family law seminar series providing essential legal and procedural updates, as well as networking opportunities to meet our barristers on a more informal basis

 Causes we support